TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### A Reactive Solution

-While this allows for nicer, app-like interactions (since you are controlling the routes, you can make fancy css animations across route changes), a lot of caveats can be missed.
+While client-side routing allows for nicer, app-like interactions (since you are controlling the routes, you can make fancy CSS animations across route changes), a lot of caveats can be missed.
 Browsers reloads notify screen-readers of new content to read, so you will need to notify screen-readers of route updates manually.
 However, with the help of a robust library, you can often address these concerns!

 React Router is a standard routing library for React applications.
-By using react-router, we can specify react components, that can be rendered based on the route.
+By using React Router, we can specify React components, that can be rendered based on the route, and so much more.
+Let's dive in!

 ### Adding A Router